Penguin with shades and a guide dog.

 Here is our current list of projects which we have underway or identified.
 There is a short paragraph on each and a link to a subsequent page giving the current status of that project.

-Speakup, written by Kirk Reiser and Andy Berdan, is a screen review package for the Linux operating system.
+Speakup, originally written by Kirk Reiser and Andy Berdan, is a screen review package for the Linux operating system.
 Speakup allows you to interact with applications and the os with audible feedback from the console using a synthetic speech device.

 socrates, is a text based OCR scanning and reading system.
 It will eventually support multiple OCR engines.